Dictionary

 Diocesan Elections

-2025 is a Triennial Year and so there will be a large number of Elections this year.
+2025 is a Triennial Year and so there will be a large number of elections this year.

 • The Diocesan Conference will need to be re-elected – this is done by LMA Councils (LMAC) acting as the Deanery Conference.
 The newly-elected LMACs will be required to elect their representatives at their first meetings, which will need to ensure that all the LMA Diocesan Conference Members details are notified to the Diocesan Office by 31st July at the absolute latest.
-The Diocesan Conference are the electorate for all other elections.
+The Diocesan Conference is the electorate for all other elections.

 Elections will be held for the following at the Diocesan Conference: